nela3003/ImageProcessing_TeamProject/README.md

 # ImageProcessing_TeamProject
-Team Project to Signal and Image Processing, University of Bern
+Team project to lecture "Introduction to Signal and Image Processing" at University of Bern.

 ### Team members
 - Livio Baetscher